 On its own, crack’s side effects are dangerous — when mixed with alcohol, crack cocaine becomes even more deadly.
 Potential side effects of mixing crack and alcohol include:

 - Brain seizures

-If you or someone you care about is struggling with crack and alcohol addiction, the best thing to do is seek help from a dedicated treatment center.
-The Recovery Village offers people access to personalized care and expert help from physicians, psychologists and counselors through the detox process and beyond.
+If you or someone you care about is struggling with a crack or alcohol addiction, the best thing to do is seek help from an addiction treatment center.
+The Recovery Village offers access to personalized care and expert help from physicians, psychologists and counselors through the detox process, inpatient treatment and beyond.
 Contact an intake coordinator today to learn more about our nationwide care.

 How Long Does Crack Stay in Your System?